 - Burning sensation in the heart muscles

-This fatal disease needs to be treated immediately, d it can only be done only after the analysis is done and the ailment is checked as well as confirmed.
-Many treatment options that can be applied and some of them are:
+This fatal disease needs to be treated immediately.
+Many treatment options that can be applied, and some of them are:

 - The doctor will prescribe antibiotics and give the child after assessing all the indicators.